President / Co-Founder

 If physical possibility weren’t an issue, would you rather live in outer space or under the sea?
 Under the sea.

 If your kids could describe you in one word, what would it be?
 Grumpy.

 What would you choose as your theme song?
 “Australia”.

 Best BRMB memory?
 Being known as one of the brothers who opened up the backcountry for the average outdoor enthusiast.

 What BRMB product are you most looking forward to using and why?
 The BRMB Navigator App!
 It is new technology with an incredible amount of information and functionality.
 I can’t wait to show this to the Outdoor Community.

-Wes grew up in Trail where his father exposed him to the great outdoors and he fell in love with being in the back country hiking, fishing and hunting.
+Wes Mussio grew up in Trail where his father exposed him and his brother, Russell Mussio, to the great outdoors.
+The brothers fell in love with the outdoors, spending most of their free time hiking the back country, panning for gold, fishing or hunting.